AdobeDocs/uxp-photoshop/src/pages/ps_reference/objects/index.md

 # Objects

-Classes that have no methods are defined to be used as parameters for DOM APIs.
+The objects defined here are to be created as object literals for use with DOM methods.
+As types, they may be used in TypeScript development.